Should you expect the results outlined in a proposal?

-One of the best thing you can do, as a client, to mitigate against this is to separate fact from speculation, and differentiate outputs from outcomes.
+One of the best things you can do, as a client, to mitigate against this is to separate fact from speculation and differentiate outputs from outcomes.
 Ask your consultant to explain what aspects of their proposal are based on speculation, and what is/isn’t guaranteed.

 Replace as many unknowns (e.g. revenue estimates, traffic estimates, and conversion rates) with real numbers, and be conservative.
 Better to be pleasantly surprised than unpleasantly surprised.

 Once you’re happy with your consultant’s strategy and forecasts, expect them.

 In a famous experiment, Harvard professor Robert Rosenthal found that the expectations of those around us do influence our results, even when those people never share their expectations with us.